 In 1992, the band released Crossing The Border, which further developed the ground-breaking fusion of highland bagpipes, mandolin and accordion with a rocking rhythm section.
 A year later the band recorded Reel ‘n’ Roll, which would prove to be its best-selling commercial success and launch a national radio hit with the title track.
 With the solid rhythm section of Halifax bassist Brian Bourne and Ontario-based drummer Howie Southwood, Rawlins Cross enlisted PEI singer Joey Kitson to complete its signature sound.

 Already one of the top concert draws in the region, and with a growing fanbase across Canada and in Europe, Rawlins Cross released Living River in 1995, which garnered two Juno Award nominations.
 The band toured Canada three times that year and signed a licensing deal for its music in Europe.

-Rawlins Cross performed live on the nationally-televised East Coast Music Awards before an audience of two million viewers.
+During that period Rawlins Cross performed live on the nationally-televised East Coast Music Awards before an audience of two million viewers.